For local updates on COVID-19 related policy changes and guidance related to food assistance programs, refer to our COVID-19 Policy Updates page.

-We will be updating information on food resources in the city.
+We will be updating information on food resources in the District of Columbia.
 For federal updates, please refer to the Food Research & Action Center’s coronavirus page.

 Economic Security Administration (ESA) Service Centers